To use the Capital Gains Tax calculators, download the starter file from the Smart Suite website or open from HowNow Knowledge.

 Discount testing period

-Enter the discount testing period start date and end date in cells L207 and L208, noting the different scenarios below:
+Enter the discount testing period start date and end date in the CGT discount for foreign/temporary resident individuals section, noting the different scenarios below:

-Answer the residency status questions in rows 211 - 212.
+Answer the residency status questions.
 If either of the answers to these questions were 'No', enter the dates that the individual was NOT an Australian resident during the CGT event period.